The number one question we get is “Are lab-created diamonds real diamonds?” (also called man-made or lab-grown)

 Shira Diamonds Dallas is a diamond manufacturer and loose diamond importer in Dallas, Texas.
 At Shira Diamonds we have a vast selection of loose diamonds certified by GIA and EGL.
 We can help you save on your next loose diamond purchase with our wholesale diamond prices.
 When we manufacture our loose diamonds we skip the jewelry stores and diamond brokers in Dallas, Texas.

 When you arrive at our wholesale jewelry showroom we provide the private closed loose wholesale diamond purchasing experience to you the retail consumer.
-With our extensive loose diamond selection of round, princess cut, cushion, oval, radiant, pear, asscher cut, marquise, emerald, and trillion diamonds wholesale diamond prices, diamond studs and custom diamond rings designs, we deliver an unparalleled diamond and jewelry buying experience.
+With our extensive loose diamond selection of round, princess cut, cushion, oval, radiant, pear, Asscher cut, marquise, emerald, and trillion diamonds wholesale diamond prices, diamond studs, and custom diamond rings designs, we deliver an unparalleled diamond and jewelry buying experience.
 We are located in Dallas, Texas between Frankford and Preston.
-Give us a call today to view our large selection of loose wholesale diamonds.
+Give us a call at 214-466-1776 to view our large selection of loose wholesale diamonds.

 Shira Diamonds Dallas is proud to offer custom designer engagement rings to our Dallas, Texas customers.
 To create custom engagement rings, we can place our loose stones in designer settings, and our certified geologists can help shoppers navigate the many intricacies of selecting and purchasing a gorgeous, quality stone.
 Our impressive selection includes brilliant diamonds in many different cuts and shapes, including: